Room AC-W 16

 Class Schedule | Projects | Shop Safety | Class Notes

 Web page: (www.uwosh.edu/faculty_staff/alderson/stagcrft/97-369.html) Also available on D2L

-PURPOSE: To introduce the theatre student to the principles, materials, and techniques used in creating and running scenery, props, and special effects.
-Included will be the use of plans, tools, and construction methods in technical theatre and production.
+PURPOSE: To introduce the theatre student to the principles, materials, and techniques used in creating and running scenery for a theatre production.
+Included will be the use of plans, tools, and construction methods in technical theatre and and the scene shop.
 The course will consist of lectures, quizzes, projects, a production commitment, and strike participation, as described below.

 This class is meant to provide you with an understanding of the basic skills needed to work in the field of technical theatre.
 By the end of the class you should be able to build, install, and run a small production.

 Theatre is a collaborative art, requiring an understanding of the work of the other artists in the theatre process and of the wider culture as a whole, which is your source of inspiration.
 Life is also a "collaborative art".
 As part of a liberal arts education, the study of theatre contributes to an understanding of our culture, how it works, how it affects us, and why and how we can affect our larger society.
 A liberal arts education thus makes us more effective participants in society.

 QUIZZES: Quizzes will be given at the completion of each unit or sub-unit.
 These quizzes will be given at the beginning of the appropriate class period, so be on time.
 Quizzes constitute 30% of the final grade.

 PROJECTS: Several projects are assigned at regular intervals throughout the semester and relate to lecture material.
-These projects are meant to challenge the hands-on skills and creative problem solving capabilities of the student, and will comprise the majority of the final grade.
+These projects are meant to challenge the hands-on skills and creative problem solving capabilities of the student, and will comprise 50% of the final grade.